 Charleston is a city with a story, and seeing beyond doorways and through garden gates allows one to travel back in time and appreciate the architecture, history, gardens and culture of this beautiful timeless city.
-This is the second part of my photos taken and along the way I took a few extra photos of some of the accents that makes this city so charming.
+This is the second part of my photos taken of Charleston’s Annual Garden Tour and along the way I took a few extra photos of some of the accents that makes this city so charming.

 Every where you go you will find Charleston’s work-of-art wrought iron gates throughout the city.
 These wrought iron gates are finely crafted by artisans and are a major part of Charleston’s pride and history.
 When you walk by, you may even get to peek inside beyond these gates and find what’s lies behind them.

 Most of the time, you will catch a glimpse of some of the loveliest well thought out gardens, surrounding the perimeter of each property.
 So charming.

 Intimate gardens with fountains are commonly found with historical homes.

 Not only do they offer beauty, but they muffle any sounds from the street.